sebastianbergmann/phpunit-documentation-english/src/code-coverage-analysis.rst

    have to active Xdebug's `coverage <https://xdebug.org/docs/code_coverage#mode>`_ mode.

-PHPUnit can generate an HTML-based code coverage report as well as XML-based logfiles with code coverage information in various formats (Clover, Cobertura, Crap4J, PHPUnit).
+PHPUnit can generate a code coverage report in HTML format as well as XML-based logfiles with code coverage information in various formats (Clover, Cobertura, Crap4J, PHPUnit).
 Code coverage information can also be reported as text (and printed to STDOUT) and exported as PHP code for further